 It is better to have deterministic data because it means things are predictable.
 In other words, when you use it for tests, it means that your test is always getting the same input.
 This predictability helps you to set expectations or make assertions on what the outputs are going to be, and this is similar for working with data in development, aside from tests.

 So let's imagine that this was the code of a program.

 We first get those three values at the top.
 When we run the the program again, you can see that we get those same values again at the bottom.
 So this is good because we now have determinism, or a deterministic sequence of values.
 This is what we were using up until now to ensure that for the same input values, we always got the same output values.
 So it is clear that with Faker it is possible to get a deterministic sequence of values.
-What we're actually looking for is a mapping of values, instead a sequence.
+But for us, that was not good enough.
+What we were looking for is a mapping of values, instead a sequence.

 So if we got 'Marcella76@yahoo.com' , we always want to map it to 'Marcella76@yahoo.com' and if we got 'Easter44@hotmail.com' we always want to map it to 'Easter44@hotmail.com' never to 'Marcella76@yahoo.com' or any other email address not originally associated with it.